nx-lr/32chars-js/README.md

 In this case, for base above 10, the letters of the alphabet indicate digits greater than 9.
 For example, for hexadecimal numbers (base 16) `a` through `f` are used.

 With the `Function` constructor, we can execute code contained inside a string as native JavaScript.
-For example, with an expression such as `Function('return eval')`, we retrieve the builtin functions `eval`, `escape`.
+For example, with an expression such as `Function('return eval')`, we retrieve the built-in functions `eval`, `escape`.

 The letters `C` (from `<` or `%3C`) and D (from `=` or `%3D`) and `D` come from indexing the last hexadecimal digit from a URL string.
 All characters that are not an ASCII letter, number, or one of the symbols `-`, `_`, `.`, and `~`, are percent-encoded, into a form `%XX` or `%uXXXX` for higher code points, where X is an _uppercase_ hexadecimal digit.